DavideDeLeonardis/BSc_Thesis--Design-of-a-FastFlow-Node-for-Accelerators-Integration/README.md

-# Design of a FastFlow Node for Hardware Accelerator Integration
+# Design of a FastFlow Node for Hardware Accelerators Integration

 This thesis project explores the efficient integration of heterogeneous hardware accelerators (GPUs and FPGAs) within the **FastFlow** parallel streaming framework.